crazyotakuu/JobScoop/Sprint-3/Sprint3.md

 - Validates all fields before allowing submission.
 - Calls the correct submission handler with a complete payload of new subscriptions.
 - Ensures fetch mocking and navigation behavior are tested correctly.
-- Includes utility setup for `act`, `fireEvent`, and userEvent simulation to capture real interaction behavior.
+- Includes utility setup for act, fireEvent, and userEvent simulation to capture real interaction behavior.

 ### B. Cypress End-to-End Tests